hari369-cmd/blog/_posts/2021-01-21-color-letters.markdown

 ![My image Name](/blog/assets/images/color_letters/the_laughing_heart.png)

-And just for the gags, I also visualized the entire script of the 2007 animated film "Bee Movie".
+And just for gags, I also visualized the entire script of the 2007 animated film "Bee Movie".
 The visualization resembles the nostalgic CRT television static.
 Larger texts might create more uniform, noise-like patterns when visualized this way.

 ![My image Name](/blog/assets/images/color_letters/bee_movie.png)